St. Augustine movement: Monson Motor Lodge

 St. Augustine was the only place in Florida where King was arrested; his arrest there occurred on June 11, 1964, on the steps of the Monson Motor Lodge restaurant.
 He wrote a "Letter from the St. Augustine Jail" to his old friend, Rabbi Israel Dresner, in New Jersey, urging him to recruit rabbis to come to St. Augustine and take part in the movement.
 The result was the arrest of 17 rabbis on June 18, 1964, at the Monson motel, the largest mass arrest of rabbis in American history.
 Among the arrested were Eugene Borowitz, Michael Robinson, Murray Saltzman and Allen Secher.
 While in jail, the rabbis authored a manifesto titled, "Why We Went".

 On June 18, a grand jury suggested that SCLC withdraw for a 30-day cooling-off period.
 In response, Hayling and King released a joint statement declaring "there will be neither peace nor tranquility in this community until the righteous demands of the Negro are fully met".

 The demonstrations came to a climax when a group of black and white protesters jumped into the swimming pool at the Monson Motor Lodge.
 In response to the protest, James Brock—who was the manager of the hotel, in addition to being the president of the Florida Hotel & Motel Association—poured what he claimed to be muriatic acid into the pool to burn the protesters.
 Photographs of this, and of a policeman jumping into the pool to arrest them, were broadcast around the world.
+The political impact in America extended to the highest levels.
+According to White House audio recordings, President Johnson said, "Our whole foreign policy and everything could go to hell over this.
+Yesterday, in the swimming pool in St. Augustine, they jumped in and the police jumped in with their clothes on.
+They started pouring acid in the pool.
+I saw that on television."